 Approximately 80 per cent of the Australian landmass is blanketed post-mineralisation sedimentary cover and regolith.
 The cover presents a challenge to successful exploration.
 The thickness, nature and variability of these cover materials are not well known, particularly in less explored 'green field' regions across Australia.

-- Information from hundreds of boreholes from stratigraphic, petroleum and exploration company drill holes has been interpreted within the Tennant Creek — Mt Isa focus area and surrounding regions.
+- Information from hundreds of boreholes from stratigraphic, petroleum and exploration company drill holes has been interpreted within the focus area covered by the airborne electromagnetic AusAEM1 survey and surrounding regions.

 The machine learning code used to generate cover depth predictions has been developed in collaboration with Data61 at CSIRO.